 The Indian pickles in Hindi are called ‘achaar‘.
 And the spice mix used in making the pickles is known as achaar masala.
-The word ‘achaari’ is used to describe any dish with the taste/flavor or aroma of a pickling spice mix.
+The word ‘achaari’ describes any dish with the taste/flavor or aroma of a pickling spice mix.

-This special achari paneer tikka pulao has the flavor and aroma of Indian pickle, making it truly tantalizing.
+This special achari paneer pulao has the flavor and aroma of an Indian pickle, making it truly tantalizing.

 Achari Paneer Tikka Pulao is one of the simplest pulao recipes.
 It has the underlying flavor of pickle and the tandoori paneer tikka.

 Oh my god, this paneer pulao is just so delicious that you can finish the entire casserole in one go with a bowl of chilled pomegranate raita.

 Last week, we hosted a few friends for a get-together.
 After dinner, we were left with marinated paneer and vegetables in the tikka masala.
 The next day, I quickly tossed the marinated vegetables and paneer with the rice.
 A delicious one-pot meal was ready in less than 30 minutes.
 Isn’t that amazing?

 The rice absorbed all the flavor of marinated vegetables and turned finger-licking good more like paneer biryani.
 I packed it for the husband’s lunchbox as well and he too loved it.

 Vegan: To make a vegan pulao you can use tofu instead of paneer along with vegetables.
 Or use soya chunks.
 Skip using ghee for cooking.

-Vegetables: From colorful bell peppers, potatoes, green peas, to zucchini, you can add any vegetable of your choice to this paneer pulao.
+Vegetables: From colorful bell peppers, potatoes, and green peas, to zucchini, you can add any vegetable of your choice to this paneer pulao.